Honda City: Philippines

 The City sedan was launched in the Philippines alongside the facelifted Honda CR-V on 22 October 2020.
-The new City is now imported from Thailand instead of being locally assembled in the now-defunct Honda Santa Rosa plant.
+The new City was imported from Thailand instead of being locally assembled in the defunct Honda Santa Rosa plant.
 The only engine released in the Philippine market is the 1.5-litre i-VTEC engine.
 Known as the L15ZF, the engine is relatively similar to the L15Z engine found in previous models with the exception of dual overhead cams and further implementation of Honda's Earth Dreams technology.
 Transmission options include a 6-speed manual and CVT.
 Initially, three trim levels are available in the Philippine market: S (6-speed manual and CVT), V (CVT only) and RS (CVT only).

 The City Hatchback was launched on 20 April 2021 and was the first market to get the hatchback in left-hand-drive form.
 Only a single trim is offered, which is the RS model.

-The facelifted City was launched on 13 July 2023 alongside the facelifted Brio.
+The first-facelifted City was launched on 13 July 2023 alongside the facelifted Brio.
 It is available in S, V, and RS trim levels, all powered with the same 1.5-litre i-VTEC engine mated to a CVT transmission.
 The manual transmission variant of the S trim was removed from the lineup.
 Honda Sensing is standard for all trim levels.

-On 14 June 2024, the facelifted City Hatchback was launched in the Philippines in the same RS trim as the pre-facelift model Honda Sensing is now an added standard to the City Hatchback.
+On 14 June 2024, the first-facelifted City Hatchback was launched in the Philippines in the same RS trim as the pre-facelift model.
+Honda Sensing was added as standard to the City Hatchback.

+In February 2026, the 30th Anniversary Pearl Edition model was introduced for both the sedan and hatchback bodystyles to celebrate the 30th anniversary of the City nameplate in the Philippines.